-A materials engineer process, test, and develop materials used to make a large variety of products such as aircraft wings, computer chips, biomedical devices, or even golf clubs.
-They study and evaluate the structures and properties of metal, composites, ceramics, plastics, and nanomaterials to create new materials that can meet the particular chemical, electrical, and mechanical requirements.
+A materials engineer processes, tests, and develops materials used to make a large variety of products.
+In fact, they can work on material for aircraft wings, computer chips, biomedical devices, or even golf clubs.
+Additionally, they study and evaluate the structures and properties of metal, composites, ceramics, plastics, and nano materials to create new materials.
+Often, they must ensure their materials meet a particular chemical, electrical, or mechanical requirement.
+Next, watch a video to learn more about what a materials engineer does.

 How to Become a Materials Engineer